Q: What is the OA Alliance?

 Q: Who is considered an OA Alliance affiliate?

 A: OA Alliance affiliates are groups within the Order of the Arrow that engage OA alumni who share similar backgrounds and experiences.
-Our affiliates include, but are not limited to, the Order of the Arrow High Adventure (OAHA) Foreman Alumni Association and the Central Region Alumni Gathering (CRAG).
+Our affiliates include, but are not limited to, the Order of the Arrow High Adventure (OAHA) Alumni Association and the Central Region Alumni Gathering (CRAG).
+More information on these groups and others can be found at our Affiliates Hub.

 Q: How do I contact the OA Alliance affiliates?